christofersimbar/WannaMineCleaner/README.md

 # Step 2

-Modify WannaMineCleaner script to match the malicous class and instance name in your environment.
+Modify *main.ps1* to match the malicous class and instance name in your environment.

 In my environment the malware use **Win32_Services** for its malicious class name.
 I found it by analyzing the decoded script source code.
 ```